scala/scala3/docs/docs/reference/symmetric-meta-programming.md

 The first rule is standard call-by-value beta-reduction.
 The second rule says that splice and quotes cancel each other out.
-The third rule is a context rule; it says that reduction is allowed in the hole `[ ]` position of an evaluation contexts.
+The third rule is a context rule; it says that reduction is allowed in the hole `[ ]` position of an evaluation context.
 Evaluation contexts `e` and splice evaluation context `e_s` are defined syntactically as follows:

     Eval context    e    ::=  [ ]  |  e t  |  v e  |  ’e_s[~e]